FZGPUModules 2.0

 Inplace outlier mode (1 output)

 When setInplaceOutliers(true) is active, outliers are embedded directly in the codes array using their raw IEEE-754 bit pattern.
-Only the "codes" port exists; the three outlier scatter ports are absent.
+Only the "codes" port exists; the scatter buffers and outlier-count scratch are absent.

 Error bound modes